richelbilderbeek/paper_critical_ai/docs/paper_discussion/README.md

 normalized body masses of `-0.707` and `+0.707` (i.e. the square root of 2 and its negative), regardless of the fish had very similar of very different body masses.
-The effect of this is left unexplored, as we think that using absolote values of body mass is the more influential flaw in the original paper.
+The effect of this is left unexplored, as we think that using absolute values of body mass is the more influential flaw in the original paper.

 ## References